phetsims/qa/documentation/qa-book.md

 * `?phetioDebug=true`: adds and checks for assertions in PhET-iO sims (passes ?ea to the PhET-iO sim from the wrapper).
 In studio, this is true by default, and will show a red line under the phet menu.
 * `?phetioWrapperDebug=true`: adds and checks for assertions in PhET-iO wrappers themselves (this is like `?ea` for the wrapper code)
+* `?printVoicingResponses`: prints strings read by voicing to the console

 ##### Private Query Parameters